 To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses or caregivers can eat at Adult Nutrition sites throughout the state.
-Older Adults Meals are served in a group setting such as a senior center or community building.
-Older Adult Meals may also be delivered to individuals who are home-bound.
+Meals are served in a congregate or group setting such as a senior center or community building, restaurant or local kitchen and meals may also be delivered to individuals who are home-bound.

-Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a guardian who eats at an Adult Nutrition Site.
+Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a qualifying caregiver who eats at an Adult Nutrition Site.

 Congregate Meals are served in a group setting such as a senior center, school, elderly housing facility, community building, church or restaurant.
-There are 11 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
-A reservation for Adult Meal can be made one day in advance by calling the site.
+There are 10 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
+You can request a meal one day in advance by calling the meal site.
 Meal tickets are encouraged and donations can be either cash, check or by utilizing SNAP/EBT benefits.

 - Individuals aged 60 and older and their spouse and/or caregiver of any age;

 - Congregate meals may be offered to persons with disabilities regardless of age when: